Stability of Weighted Majority Voting under Estimated Weights: Related Work

 \section{Related Work}

-The Naive Bayesian weighted majority voting rule (WMV) was proposed by \cite{nitzan:1982optimal}, where each voter is assigned a weight determined by the probability that he suggests the right decision option (i.e., known as source trustworthiness, competence etc), and a decision is made by summing the weights.
-Some approaches utilizing $WMV$ assume source trustworthiness is given~\cite{nitzan:1982optimal,berend:2015MPR-NIPS}, although in practice they are usually unknown.
-Plenty of work focuses on modelling and learning source trustworthiness from observation and interaction history.
+The Weighted Majority Voting rule has been studied in several domains, e.g., decision theory, voting theory, management science, and receiving various applications.
+We focus on the scenarios where the weight of a source or ``voter'' is determined by how trustworthy it is in suggesting the correct decision.
+Some approaches utilizing WMV assume source trustworthiness is given~\cite{nitzan:1982optimal,berend:2015MPR-NIPS}, although in practice it is usually unknown.
+Plenty of work focuses on modeling and learning source trustworthiness from observation and interaction history \cite{Zeynalvand21,wu2023crowdsourcing,ge2023trustworthiness}.
 Some researchers model trust as a probability value.
-To get trust, they either rely on frequency estimation counting the times of making right decision ~\cite{2013BEREND:estimate_error_0}, or solve an optimization problem based on their models by minimizing the decision error rate \cite{rekatsinas2017:slimfast} or maximazing the likelihood \cite{manino:2019Bayesian_crowdsourcing,dong:2015knowledge_WebSources}.
-Besides, trust also can be modelled as a random variable.
-A number of Bayesian techniques have also been proposed and applied to this problem by~\cite{bhattacharya1967:bayesian_estimate,raykar:2010learning_p_by_bayesian}, combining the prior knowledge and observations to infer the competence.
-Expectation Maximization-based methods (and extensions) were also proposed to estimate source trustworthiness and the correct option at the same time, via iterative updating~\cite{dawid:1979DGModel,zhang:2016_Spectral_Methods_Meet_EM}.
+To get trust, they either rely on frequency estimation by counting the times of making the right decisions~\cite{2013BEREND:estimate_error_0}, or solving an optimization problem based on their models by minimizing the decision error rate \cite{rekatsinas2017slimfast} or maximizing the likelihood \cite{dong:2015knowledge_WebSources,manino:2019Bayesian_crowdsourcing,meir2023frustratingly}.
+Moreover, model-checking-based methods are also applied in quantifying the probability of trust on individual agents, representing the agent’s own beliefs \cite{drawel2020specification,bentahar2022quantitative,drawel2022formal,telang2023maintenance}.
+Besides, trust also can be modeled as a random variable.
+Bayesian models have also been proposed and applied to this problem by~\cite{raykar:2010learning_p_by_bayesian,sardana2018bayesian,guo2023multi}, combining the prior knowledge and the observations to infer the trustworthiness.
+Expectation Maximization-based methods are also proposed to estimate source trustworthiness and the correct decision at the same time, via iterative updating~\cite{dawid:1979DGModel,zhang:2016_Spectral_Methods_Meet_EM}.